kunalparmar/kit-deploymentizer/README.md

   name: [Name of Cluster - required]
   branch: [Branch used for deployment of cluster, can be overridden at the resource level]
   type: [ type of cluster, used to import type specific deployment information, can be overridden at the resource level]
+  disable: [ set to true to have deploymentizer skip processing of this cluster ]
 ```
 An example file would look like: